 - Finally, strain your Cannabis tea through a fine strainer to eliminate the plant material.
 Strain it into a teapot to make pouring a little easier.

 - Add your tea bag to the pot and leave it to steep for a minute or two.
 Then pour your tea, and add in milk, sugar, a dash of lemon juice, or any other flavorants, and enjoy.

-If you have any questions or want to learn more about how to make CBD tea, come and visit us at our Los Angeles Marijuana Dispensary.
+If you have any questions or want to learn more about how to make CBD tea, come and visit us at our Torrance Marijuana Dispensary.
 Alternatively, you can contact our dispensary by giving us a call; we are always here to help.